astha24verma/morpheus/README.md

 - [Contact](#contact)

 ## Introduction
 The Form Builder application is designed to allow Admins to create forms similar to Google Forms.
 Admins can create forms with various question types, and users can submit responses anonymously.
-Both Admins and users can access analytics for each form.
+Both Admins and users can access analytics.

 ## Features